gkso/gkso.github.io/_pages/about.md

 News
 ======
+* Jun/2021: Joined Baidu Security X-Lab as a security scientist.
 * Nov/2020: Our paper on DNS cache poisoning received Distinguished Paper Award at CCS 2020.
 * Sep/2020: Our paper on machine learning based NIDS got accepted to CoNEXT 2020.
 * Jul/2020: Our paper on DNS cache poisoning using side-channels got accepted to CCS 2020.